Liturgical lace: Liturgical lace under fire since the Church Discipline Act 1840

-The whole movement was not against lace, as others encouraged its use in order for women to veil themselves when in church in an attempt to return to the earliest centuries of Christian liturgy.
+The whole movement was not against lace, as others encouraged its use in order for women to veil themselves when in church, in an attempt to return to the earliest centuries of Christian liturgy.

 At the Second Vatican Council, liturgical lace was still very much in use.

 Between renewal and criticism

 While the Second Vatican Council encouraged the beauty of the celebration, contradictory esthetic standards have led to conflicting positions on the use of lace in liturgy.
-In the United States alone for example, in 1996, altar lace was recommended as a way to lead toward prayers especially for catechumenate team formation.
+In the United States alone for example, in 1996, altar lace was recommended as a way to lead toward prayers, especially for catechumenate team formation.
 At the same time, other official documents suggests that the use of altar lace and "old frontals" should be rejected preferring "a simple white cloth without lots of lace or frill".

 In the wake of the pedophilia crisis, some went as far as to accuse liturgical lace of feminizing the celibate priesthood by "appropriating a female persona" and enacting "homoerotic aspects".
+Bordering homophobic slur, some critics referring to a "homosexual question" in the Catholic Church have stated that "the exaggerated taste for lace has ceased to make us smile".

-Since the 1990s, younger generations have been keen on restoring the use of liturgical lace despite being considered as "retro" backwardism by those who presumed it was a return to the past.
+Since the 1990s however, younger generations have been keen on restoring the use of liturgical lace despite being considered as "retro" backwardism by those who presumed it was a return to the past.
 Under the pontificate of Pope Benedict XVI, the use of liturgical lace made a major comeback.
 However, Pope Francis has expressed a rather mitigated opinion saying ironically that liturgical lace or merletti described by La Croix journalist as "retrograde accouterments" were merely a "tribute to grandmothers" and needed some aggiornamento sixty years after the Council.